Paul Vallely: Consultancy

 Vallely is a consultant on business and organisational ethics.
 His approach is rooted in Catholic Social Teaching, a rich ethical tradition which draws on 100 years of attempts by the Catholic church to find a third way between unregulated capitalism - and its associated political systems which privilege the individual at the expense of society - and those associated with control by the state which privilege society at the expense of the individual.
 In addition to private consultancy he lectures on organisational ethics and the social responsibility of the private sector.
 As a trustee of Traidcraft he was instrumental in the establishment of the Fairtrade Foundation.
 He was a founder member of the ethics committee of Waitrose supermarkets and advises John Lewis on human rights.

 Honours and awards

 Vallely was created a Companion of St Michael and St George (CMG) "for services to journalism and to the developing world" on 17 June 2006.

-He is an Honorary Research Fellow in the School of Arts, Histories and Cultures at the University of Manchester.

 In 2008 he was shortlisted for the Orwell Prize, the pre-eminent prize in Britain for political writing.